LogoLogo

 Create your own Channel Trending Feed for your client.

-Channel rankings are live for top 100 popular channels based on this dune query, by 14th June, we'll support 500 channels.
-Here's a sheet with all the channels supported.
+Channel rankings are live for top 100 popular channels based on this by 14th June, we'll support 500 channels.
+Here's a with all the channels supported.

 Developers can utilize the channel trending endpoints to seamlessly integrate with Neynar and promptly set up a channel feed.
 The current channel feed uses channel rankings with moderators as seed peers to identify relevant casts based on the interactions of the channel's top-ranked profiles.